fastrgv/RufasCube/README.md

 * Replaced homemade font with Freetype fonts, yet still using both a) modern OpenGL methods, and b) Felix Krause's thick OpenGLAda binding.

-**ver 3.1.0 -- 13feb18**

-* added prebuilt executables for msWindows;
-* added working build script for msWindows;
-* Updated scripts to use a) SFML v2.4.2;  b) AdaCore 2017;
-* Repaired a memory leak in utex, the OGL text writer.

-**ver 3.0.1 -- 28feb17**

-* Added mouse wheel zoom.
-* Added (n)-key [nearer] and (f)-key [further].
-* Removed OpenGLv3.3-deprecated GL-Enum value that could cause an abort.
-* Removed development-scaffolding code-fragments for cleaner exposition.
-* Updated compile scripts and checked linux version with ldd to ensure a self-contained dynamic library search.
-This means it is more likely to run on varied linux distributions without recompilation.

-**ver 3.0.0 -- 22feb17**

-* Created this new branch that uses OpenGLAda from Felix Krause.